TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Camera_Hardware_System.md

 <sup>4</sup> Rapid input response of servo motors ensures that the camera has a chance to capture the image before the UAS moves out of frame.

-<sup>5</sup> Protection of sensitive electronics and exposed circuit contacts from water is essential for ensuring the safety of the system, building, and personnel in proximity.
+<sup>6</sup> Protection of sensitive electronics and exposed circuit wiring/contacts from incoming water is essential for ensuring the safety of the system, building, and personnel in proximity.

 <!--|  1 | Shall capture an image of an Unmanned Aerial System (UAS) in-flight or the UAS pilot.  | Project Proposal|